-Global warming is the increase in the average temperature of Earth’s near-surface air and oceans since the mid-20th century and its projected continuation.
-Global surface temperature increased 0.74°C between the start and the end of the 20th century.
-The Intergovernmental Panel on Climate Change (IPCC) concludes that most of the observed temperature increase since the middle of the 20th century was very likely caused by increasing concentrations of greenhouse gases resulting from human activity such as fossil fuel burning and deforestation.
-Climate model projections summarised in the latest IPCC report indicate that the global surface temperature is likely to rise a further 1.1°C to 6.4°C during the 21st century.
+Global warming is the increase in the average temperature of Earth’s near-surface air and oceans since the middle of the 20th Century, and its projected continuation.
+Global surface temperature increased 0.74°C between the start and the end of the 20th Century.
+The Intergovernmental Panel on Climate Change (IPCC) concludes that most of the observed temperature increases since the middle of the 20th Century were very likely caused by increasing concentrations of greenhouse gases resulting from human activity such as fossil fuel burning and deforestation.
+Climate model projections summarised in the latest IPCC report indicate that the global surface temperature is likely to rise a further 1.1°C to 6.4°C during the 21st Century.

 An increase in global temperature will cause sea levels to rise and will change the amount and pattern of precipitation, probably including expansion of subtropical deserts.
-Warming is expected to be strongest in the Arctic and would be associated with continuing retreat of glaciers, permafrost and sea ice.
-Other likely effects include changes in the frequency and intensity of extreme weather events, species extinctions and changes in agricultural yields.
-Warming and related changes will vary from region to region around the globe, though the nature of these regional variations is uncertain.
+Warming is expected to be strongest in the Arctic, and would be associated with the continuing retreat of glaciers, permafrost and sea ice.
+Other likely effects include changes in the frequency and intensity of extreme weather events, species extinction, and changes in agricultural yields.
+Warming and related changes will vary from region to region around the globe, although the nature of these regional variations is uncertain.